Potential weights and implicit causal designs in linear regression: Theoretical applications and examples

-Since the implicit design corresponds exactly to the design studied by \citet{athey2018design}, the estimand corresponds to theirs (their Theorem 1(ii)) when $\cW$ represents staggered adoption.
-Furthermore, we can often inspect the weights put on $y_{it}(\bw)$, $\bomega_ {t} (\bpi^*, \bw)$ and verify if the weights satisfy some additional requirements.
-For instance, one might wish to impose that the post-treatment weights are nonnegative (i.e., $\bomega_{t}(\bpi^*, \bw) \ge 0$ if $\bw_t = 1$).
-Failure of this condition implies that post-treatment units are severely used as comparisons for newly treated units, echoing the ``forbidden comparison'' issue in the recent difference-in-differences literature \citep{roth2023s,borusyak2024revisiting,de2020two,goodman2021difference}. \Cref{prop:forbidden_comparisons} shows that when $\cW$ only has two elements and includes a never treated unit, all weights post treatment are non-negative, but such forbidden comparisons are possible in \emph{all} other cases.
+\item \begin{enumerate} \item The implicit design is constant in $i$ and is unique, $\pi_i(\bw) = \frac{1} {n} \sum_ {i=1}^n \pi_i^* (\bw)$ \item $\pi_i^* = \pi_i$ if and only if $\pi_i^*$ is the same for all $i$ \item The implicit estimand is shown in \eqref{eq:twfe_estimand}, which matches Theorem 1(ii) in \citet{athey2018design} under staggered adoption.\footnote{One might wish to further impose that the post-treatment weights are nonnegative (i.e., $\bomega_{it}(\bpi^*, \bw) \ge 0$ if $\bw_t = 1$).
+Failure of this condition implies that post-treatment units are very much used as comparisons for newly treated units \citep{roth2023s,borusyak2024revisiting,de2020two,goodman2021difference}. \Cref{prop:forbidden_comparisons} shows that when $\cW$ only has two elements and includes a never-treated unit, all weights post-treatment are nonnegative, but such forbidden comparisons are possible in \emph{all} other cases.
+Additionally, \cref {sub:additional_panel} extends the analysis to one-way FE and event-study designs.} \end{enumerate} \end{enumerate} \end{restatable}

+\Cref{thm:zoo} computes implicit designs and estimands for several specifications that are analyzed piecemeal in the literature.
+Simply examining \cref{item:M1} shows the implicit design exists, is unique, and matches the form studied; the implicit estimand matches as well. \Cref{thm:zoo} is thus a set of \emph{converses} to the existing results---the regression estimand satisfies \cref{item:M} \emph{only if} $\bpi^* = \bpi$ and the target causal effect is the implicit estimand.
+These necessity results are new, to our knowledge, except for \cref{thm:zoo}(\ref{item:angrist98}).
+These calculations, combined with \cref{thm:aipw_new}(1), also immediately imply regression estimators are equivalent to AIPW for the implicit estimand---regardless of \cref{item:M2}---for all but (\cref {item:kline}).

+We next turn to a set of novel results by computing the implicit design for specifications generalizing \cref{thm:zoo}(3)--(5). \Cref{sub:forbidden_interactions_} studies interacted specifications like \cref{thm:zoo}(3)--(4), but requires causal interpretation for \emph{both} the coefficients on $W_i$ and on $W_i x_i$. \Cref{sub:panel} studies TWFE's quasi-experimental interpretation with additional covariates.
+Both sets of results are broadly negative: Exact quasi-experimental interpretation only exists in certain knife-edge scenarios.

-\subsection{Forbidden interactions?}
+\subsection{Forbidden interactions}